jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

                 - When proportionality causes a deeper object to be smaller, then it works *with* the convergence.
 Then proportionality causes a deeper symbol to be bigger, it works against the convergence and can actually show divergence. < However lines still group themselves together >.
 It’s encapsulation level fighting against quantity of contained symbols.
     - Exact and approximate alignment
         - Simple example allows exact alignment.
 This situation occurs in many places in a diagram
-        - Complexer example shows inaxact alignment:
+        - Complexer example shows inexact alignment:
             - More than two children
             - Both source and target convergence
             - Multiple lines fight.